l1lgadil1/finance-tracking-web/memory-bank/progress.md

 1. Error handling could be more user-friendly in some areas
 2. Need better loading states for async operations
 3. Some components outside the dashboard still need updated theme implementation
-4. Mobile experience needs further optimization
-5. Need more comprehensive unit and e2e test coverage
+4. Need more comprehensive unit and e2e test coverage
-6. AI insights section still uses placeholder implementation
+5. AI insights section still uses placeholder implementation
-7. Chart components need further accessibility enhancements
+6. Chart components need further accessibility enhancements
+7. debt_give/debt_take are not distinguished in backend logic due to current Prisma schema; both are mapped to 'debt'

 ## Recent Progress

+- Enhanced UI consistency by fixing the height alignment between the header and sidebar
+- Made the burger menu button visible only on mobile devices for improved desktop layout
+- Streamlined the header on mobile by hiding username/email details and showing only avatar
+- Redesigned the Settings page navigation with horizontal scrollable tabs on mobile
+- Implemented smart scroll navigation with left/right arrows for Settings tabs
 - Improved dashboard layout with hidden sidebar by default for content-first approach
 - Implemented sidebar toggle functionality with responsive behavior
 - Fixed sidebar active state highlighting for client-side navigation